 You see, not being conscious of the lead and lag indicators your website is giving you from Google Analytics is like driving your car with masking tape over the instruments because you cannot tell how much fuel your website has consumed or how fast your website is moving.

 As a marketer, or any person who is involved in marketing (and this includes you CEOs), we either request, approve, or just do ourselves, but we put fuel into our websites.
-This happens through the means of traffic generation methods such as Google AdWords campaigns, organic SEO, display ads, social media marketing, and even print ads that direct traffic to a landing page.
+This happens through the means of traffic generation methods such as pay per click campaigns, SEO, display ads, social media marketing, and even print ads that direct traffic to a landing page.

 A lot of you are putting nitrous into a souped-up Honda Civic.
 Others are putting low-octane gas into a Lamborghini.
 If you don’t know how much fuel is left in the tank though, you don’t know when to put more in or if you should ever put more in.